bibi ka maqbara

 2. Commemorating Dilras Banu Begum

-Dilras Banu Begum, Aurangzeb’s first and favourite wife, was the daughter of Mirza Badi-uz-Zaman Safavi.
+Dilras Banu Begum, Aurangzeb’s first and favourite wife, was the daughter of Mirza Badi-uz-Zaman Safavid.
 She married him in 1637.
-“Tomb of the Lady,” also called bibi Ka maqbara built by Prince Azam Shah, Aurangzeb’s son, in memory of Dilras Banu Begum.
+“Tomb of the Lady,” also called Bibi Ka Maqbara, was built by Prince Azam Shah, Aurangzeb’s son, in memory of Dilras Banu Begum.
 She died in 1657 due to complications after childbirth.

 Aurangzeb’s pain was immense, and Azam Shah had a breakdown.
-Aurangzeb commissioned the Bibi Ka Maqbara three years later, similar to the Taj, as her resting place.
+Three years later, he commissioned the Bibi Ka Maqbara, similar to the Taj, as her resting place.
 Aurangzeb, who rarely built grand structures, made an exception for his wife’s mausoleum.

 Dilras Banu Begum, who is buried under the Bibi ka Maqbara